Procedures for Resolution of Complaints Against Students

 - increased monitoring, supervision and/or security.

-An interim suspension of the respondent from the campus (e.g. residence halls, classes, other activities, etc.) will be enacted should there be a demonstrated threat to the health and safety of others involved and/or the normal operations of the College.
+An interim suspension of the respondent from the campus (e.g. residence halls, classes, other activities, etc.) will be enacted should there be a demonstrated threat to the health and safety of themselves or others involved and/or the normal operations of the College.
 Such determinations will be made by the Title IX coordinator in consultation with the Dean of Students and the Chief of Campus Police.

 It is the responsibility of the investigator to gather information relevant to the facts provided by the statements of the participants to the extent reasonable and possible.
 Such information gathering will include, but is not limited to, speaking with the participants and any other individuals who may have relevant information, gathering any available physical or medical evidence, including documents, communications between the participants, and other electronic records as necessary and appropriate.
 Participants will have an equal opportunity to be heard, submit information, and identify witnesses who may have relevant information.

 Upon completion of the fact-finding process, the investigator will prepare a report setting forth the facts gathered.
 The report, along with any other relevant information, will be provided to the Title IX coordinator.
 The Title IX coordinator, in consultation with the Dean of Students, and Chief of Campus Police or their designee will review the report and make a threshold determination regarding whether there is sufficient information upon which a Student Conduct Council could find a violation of the Sexual Misconduct Policy.
 If there is sufficient information, the case will be referred to the Dean of Students for resolution within the process for resolving alleged violations of the Austin College Sexual Misconduct Policy.
 Both participants will be informed of the conclusion(s) made from the investigative report.